lanasavic/Azil/README.md

 -Adding animals - picture and description of the animal (Author of the app description: Assistant professor at the University)*

-Works with Firebase Database (Reference URL: https://azil-7bdf6-default-rtdb.europe-west1.firebasedatabase.app/) and Firebase Storage (Folder Path: gs://azil-7bdf6.appspot.com)
+Works with Firebase Authentication, Firebase Database (Reference URL: https://azil-7bdf6-default-rtdb.europe-west1.firebasedatabase.app/) and Firebase Storage (Folder Path: gs://azil-7bdf6.appspot.com)